-I. Say the Words, Take the Money, Go Home
+H. Say the Words, Take the Money, Go Home

-- 1. DISCHARGED: Unless the court specifies otherwise, both the GAL and AAL are discharged as of the signing of the order granting the guardianship or dismissing the application is signed.
-TEX.
-PROB CODE §§ 1054.002, 1054.053. - 2.
-SEPARATE ORDER REQUIRED FOR FEES: By a specific directive of the Texas Supreme Court, any order awarding a fee to a person appointed by a Statutory Probate Court (such as an Attorney or Guardian Ad Litem) must be separate and apart from any other pleading.
-Misc.
+- 1. DISCHARGED: Unless the court specifies otherwise, both the GAL and AAL are discharged as of the signing of the order granting the guardianship or dismissing the application.
+Tex.
+Est. Code §§ 1054.002, 1054.053. - 2.
+SEPARATE ORDER REQUIRED FOR FEES: Although the previous orders of the Texas Supreme Court regarding the reporting of fees (Misc.
 Docket Nos.
-94-9143 (Sept.
-21, 1994) & 07-9188 (Oct 30, 2007) reprinted in Texas Rules of Court 2013 at page 775.
+94-9134 & 07-9188) were repealed following the enactment of the fee reporting mechanism of Tex.
+Govt.
+Code Chap.
+34 in 2015, many courts will still want the order awarding fees to be separate and apart from any other pleading to enable the clerk to meet their reporting requirements.

-J. Selling the Follow-Through
+I. Selling the Follow-Through

-Be aware that the court is charged by statute (TEX.
-EST. CODE §§ 1054.102, 1201.001, 1201.052, 1163.001 & 1163.101) to annually monitor all guardianships through the use of annual accounts, annual reports and court visits.
+Be aware that the court is charged by statute (Tex.
+Est. Code §§ 1054.102, 1201.001, 1201.052, 1163.001 & 1163.101) to annually monitor all guardianships through the use of annual accounts, annual reports and court visits.
 The judge is charged to annually determine whether the guardianship should be adjusted or the ward's rights restored.
 Additionally, statutory probate courts are required to have a program to make and follow-up on annual visits on each ward.

-Most of the statutory probate courts actively monitor more than 1,100 wards per court, including sending out Annual Reports of the Guardian of the Person, approving such reports, appointing court visitors for each ward, reviewing and acting on any recommendations made by the court visitors and maintaining the records on the guardianship monitoring, separate and apart from the "public files" in the clerk's office
+Most of the statutory probate courts actively monitor more than 1,100 wards per court, including sending out Annual Reports of the Guardian of the Person, approving such reports, appointing court visitors for each ward, reviewing and acting on any recommendations made by the court visitors and maintaining the records on the guardianship monitoring, separate and apart from the "public files" in the clerk's office.